MotusWTS/motus/inst/doc/upstream_api.md

 there are no further pulse counts, the API returns an empty list.

 Note that this API returns pulses sorted by hourBin within antenna for each batch.

+For regular users, this only returns pulse counts if the user has permission for the project which owns the receiver deployment covering this batch.

+For admin users, *all* pulse counts are returned, regardless of batch ownership (or lack thereof).